charmbracelet/skate/README.md

 [charm](https://github.com/charmbracelet/charm) and run you own cloud with `charm serve`.
 Then set the `CHARM_HOST` environment variable to the hostname of your Charm Cloud server.

+# Developers

+Skate is built on [charm/kv](https://github.com/charmbracelet/charm/kv).
+If you'd like to build a tool that includes a user key value store, be sure to check it out.

 # License